 Madrid Hostels and Accommodation

-Madrid sees a huge influx of visitors during the summer, so it’s recommended that you book your accommodation in advance if you want to have the most options available.
-That said, accommodation is affordable, and it’s usually good quality.
+Madrid sees a huge influx of visitors during the summer and the shoulder seasons so it’s recommended that you book your accommodation in advance if you want to have the most options available.
+That said, accommodation is generally affordable and it’s usually good quality.

 You should budget around €15-€30/night per person for a decent hostel — although many hostels raise their prices on the weekend or during holidays.
 Remember, these prices are for bed in a shared dorm room.
 If you want a private room you should expect to pay €50-€100+.

-I’ve always used HostelWorld to book our hostels so you’ll want to poke around there to find the perfect hostel.
+We’ve always used Hostelworld to book our hostels so you’ll want to poke around there to find the perfect hostel.
 Here are a few of the best-rated hostels: